• Project

 What to expect

 WSDOT will select a qualified design-build contractor to complete the design of the fish passable structures for Miller Creek under SR 509.
-Travelers should expect long-term closures of major north/south routes in Burien and SeaTac.
+Although there is no funding for construction at this time, we are proceeding with the design phase of this project.
+Travelers should not expect to see construction in the area during this design phase.
 Highway closure needs will be determined by the type of structures and the construction method proposed by the contractor.
 It is expected that SR 509 will need to close for at least 30 days during fish passage construction.
+One lane of eastbound SR 509 will also need to close for at least 30 days during fish passage construction.

-This project is combined into a single contract with other fish passage projects on SR 169.
-Work could begin as early as winter 2024.
+Work could begin as early as 2027.
 Although, the timing of culvert construction largely depends on the contractor, we anticipate construction on SR 509 could take up to two years.

 Contractor crews will replace culverts below Des Moines Memorial Drive and State Route 509 with new fish passages.